ThomasMBury/charlie-bury-website/content/en/about/index.md

 Hello.
 I'm Charlie, a screenwriter.

-Writing and film were early passions in my life, so I combined them and discovered the craft of screenwriting.
-A joy.
+Writing and film were early passions in my life, so I combined them and discovered the joyful art of screenwriting.

-You can [read my screenplays](https://www.charliebury.com/screenplays/) online or download them.
-Feel free to [contact me](https://www.charliebury.com/contact) with any feedback or business enquiries.
+Find out more about my screenplays [here](https://www.charliebury.com/screenplays/).
+And do [contact me](https://www.charliebury.com/contact) for any samples.

 Thank you for stopping by.